ztachip/ztachip/micropython/MicropythonUserGuide.md

 ### 2.3 Graph.IsBusy()

 To check if graph is still busy running.
-Normally used in conjection with RunWithTimeout.
+Normally used in conjunction with RunWithTimeout.

 ## 3. Drawing functions